Ronikas43/Automatic-Undetek-CS2-Cheats/README.md

 Credits:
 https://undetek.com/

-Code made with Claude Sonnet and Chatgpt
+Code made with Claude Sonnet and ChatGPT

 USE THIS AT YOUR OWN RISK